rosabonita/Data-Science-Coursera/README.md

-# datasciencecoursera
+# Data Science Coursera

-This repo will contain all of my work from the Coursera Data Science Signature Track.
+Work created during the course of the Coursera Data Science track.